 Jalil Shaikh, COO, UniPixel.
 Mr. Shaikh will discuss the challenges associated with producing touch screens for flexible, foldable and rollable products and why UniPixel's technology is well positioned for this opportunity.

 OLED vs. LCD Forecast and OLED Supply/Demand Scenarios

 Yoshio Tamura, President, DSCC Asia.
 This presentation will include a multiple scenario approach to OLED supply/demand taking into account foldable OLEDs.
 It will also examine OLED supply/demand by brand examining the outlook for Apple, Samsung and Chinese smartphone brands.

 Improving OLED Efficiency While Increasing Lifetimes

-Gildas Sorin, CEO, Cynora, Mr. Sorin will discuss the progress of their TADF emitters which improve OLED performance and lower costs.
+Dr. Andreas Haldi, CMO, Cynora, Dr. Haldi will discuss the progress of their blue TADF emitters which improve OLED performance, lifetimes and power consumption.